Holy Family Gram

 A committee of parishioners who plan, prepare, and implement all aspects of the enhancement and care of the worship space, as well as the items/materials used in our liturgical celebrations.
 This ministry includes banners, candles, altar linens, and flowers.

 Children ages 4-12 are dismissed with adult worship leaders who present the weekly scriptures from a Children’s Lectionary, which is tailored to a child’s level of understanding.
 All adult and teen worship leaders receive training and guidebooks.
-All leaders and assistants must complete the Keeping Children Safe program (on-line).
+All leaders and assistants must complete the Safe Environment program.

 This program is currently offered at the Sunday 9:15 a.m. mass only.
 We are working toward offering this Ministry to both the Saturday 5:00 p.m. and Sunday 12:00 p.m.
 Mass times.
 If you regularly attend either of these Mass times and would like to get involved, please contact Liz Furman at LizCFurman@gmail.com